cd-rum/nodepapi/README.md

 # press-serve
-WPAPI is in Node.
-So, we need a Node server.
+WPAPI is in Node, so we need a Node server.

 ## development
 `DEBUG=express:* node press.js`